Skip to content

 Cooking Method Oven-baked Simmered on stovetop or slow cooker

-Liquid Level Low to moderate Higher liquid, broth-like
+Liquid Level Low to moderate Higher, broth-based

-Which One Should You Make?
+Which One Should You Choose?

 Final Thoughts